Joseph Evans & Sons, Pump Makers, Wolverhampton, England.

 Its use was therefore rather infrequent, but when required to pump it often failed to pick up suction, especially when hot.
 It was then decided to replace the pump with a Lee Howl Tipton No.28695, 6x5x12.
 The duplex was removed in the early 1980's and placed in storage never to be used again.

-The pump was acquired from Caerphilly in 1991, now in storage in Wiltshire where it has been partially stripped ready for restoration.
+The pump was acquired from Caerphilly in 1991; it has been partially stripped ready for restoration and has since been relocated to Internal Fire Museum, West Wales.

 Series: 670 "B" Low Service version, iron fitted.